Mauno Koivisto: Presidency (1982–1994)

 Koivisto made two bold unilateral diplomatic moves that significantly changed the Finnish political position.
 In 1990, after the reunification of Germany, Koivisto unilaterally renounced the terms of the Paris Peace Treaties which limited the strength and armament of the Finnish Defence Forces.
 The rationale was that after Germany had been given its full rights as a sovereign state, Finland could not remain bound by the antiquated treaty.
 The renunciation caused no official protest from Soviet Union or Great Britain.
 The other major move was the renunciation of the Finno-Soviet Treaty (YYA-sopimus) in 1991, concurrently with the fall of Soviet Union.
 The treaty, the military article of which had shaped Finnish foreign policy for decades, was substituted with a new treaty without military obligations in the next year.

 In 1990, partly motivated by nationalism, partly by the fear of the declining work force, Koivisto proposed that any Soviet citizen with either Finnish or Ingrian ancestry be enabled to immigrate to Finland as a returnee.
 The proposal resulted in a modification of immigration laws to this end during the year.

-After the Soviet Union collapsed, Koivisto was against returning Karelian old Finnish parts back to Finland.
+After the Soviet Union collapsed, Koivisto was against seeking the return of formerly Finnish parts of Karelia to Finland.

 In the 1988 presidential election, Koivisto was re-elected with 189 out of 301 votes in the electoral college during the second round.
 After the collapse of the Soviet Union, he supported more radical ideals like joining the European Union.
 In 1992, Koivisto initiated the process of Finnish accession to the European community.
 The final terms of the membership agreement were finalised on the day of Koivisto's departure from the presidency.
 He was succeeded by President Martti Ahtisaari, who was also a supporter of EU membership.